mconverti/azure-sdk-for-media-services-extensions/README.md

 // Refresh the job instance.
 job = context.Jobs.Where(j => j.Id == job.Id).First();

-// Get the overall progress of the job by aggregating the progress of all its tasks in a single extension method. double jobOverallProgress = job.GetOverallProgress();
+// Get the overall progress of the job by calculating the average progress of all its tasks using a single extension method. double jobOverallProgress = job.GetOverallProgress();
 ```